 While the ultimate goal is to eliminate work zone crashes, the goal for this measure is to reduce the number of protective vehicle/truck-mounted attenuator crashes below the previous 4-year average.
-In the first quarter of 2022, MoDOT had seven reported protective vehicle crashes.
-The number of crashes this quarter is 1.7 times lower than the year-to-date average for the previous four years.
+In the second quarter of 2022, MoDOT had nine reported protective vehicle crashes.
+The number of crashes this quarter is 1.6 times lower than the year-to-date average for the previous four years.
 These crashes can be less than \$100 in damage to the TMA, but in most cases a new TMA costing approximately \$40,000 is required.
 This does not include staff time, truck damage, lost wages or medical bills.
-This quarter, four employees in a TMA crash sought medical attention.
+This quarter, two employees in a TMA crash sought medical attention.
 All the TMA crashes this quarter happened during the day, predominately in urban areas.
-Operations in which crashes occurred include four pothole patching, one litter pickup, one nonmoving operation and one other, which was snow removal.
+Operations in which crashes occurred include three pothole patching, four sweeping, one litter pickup and one bridge flushing.